 History of the Piano

-Kerrytown Concert House is fortunate to have a stunning model C Hamburg Steinway grand piano.
-The instrument became part of the House family in 1988.
-Having previously decorated the parlor of an affluent London woman who had traded it for a piano with a “shiny finish,” it was purchased from Steinway Hall in London.
-When the piano was 7 years old it made its way across the Atlantic to Ann Arbor to grace the Kerrytown Concert House stage and become a treasured part of the House family.
+Kerrytown Concert House is fortunate to have a stunning model C Hamburg Steinway grand piano!
+It was purchased from Steinway Hall in London in 1988, having previously decorated the parlor of an affluent London woman who had traded it for a piano with a “shiny finish.”
+At 7 years old, the instrument made its way across the Atlantic to Ann Arbor to grace the Kerrytown Concert House stage and become a treasured part of the House family.

-This piano is known and prized by pianists and performers all over the country and in Europe.
-Recordings on the piano include Mr. B’s Sunday Best, Louis Nagel’s Live in Concert, Rick Roe’s Monk’s Modern Music, and the great stride pianist, Red Richard’s recording with Detroit’s saxophonist Charlie Gabriel, Live at the Kerrytown Concert House (this recording went on to win the Hot Club of Paris Award.
+This piano is known and prized by pianists and performers across genres from all over the country and the world.
+Recordings on the piano include Mr. B’s Sunday Best, Louis Nagel’s Live in Concert, Rick Roe’s Monk’s Modern Music, and the great stride pianist, Red Richard’s recording with Detroit’s saxophonist Charlie Gabriel, Live at the Kerrytown Concert House (this recording went on to win the Hot Club of Paris Award).